0nkn/parley/README.md

 ## Usage

-1. Tap the large, glowing microphone button to begin recording speech
+1. Tap the microphone button to begin recording speech
-2. Speak clearly - the app will show a visual indicator that it's listening
+2. Speak clearly - the app will transcribe what you say
-3. Release the button when done speaking
+3. After you finish speaking (or tap the button again), Parley will:
-4. Parley will automatically:
    - Display the original transcription
-   - Detect language and translate to English if needed
    - Process the text with Claude AI to clarify it
    - Show the clarified text
-   - Read the clarified text aloud using ElevenLabs TTS
+   - Provide a play button to hear the text spoken aloud

-The entire process happens seamlessly with clear visual feedback at each stage.

-## User Interface

-- **Dark Mode**: Modern dark theme with glowing accents and soft transitions
-- **Responsive Layout**: Works on desktop, tablet, and mobile devices
-- **Visual Feedback**: Clear indicators for listening, processing, and speaking states
-- **Navigation Bar**: Fixed top navbar with access to the main app and insights page
-- **Vertical Flow**: Intuitive layout with content arranged in a clear vertical flow
-- **Accessibility**: High-contrast options, keyboard controls, and screen reader support

 ## Architecture

 Parley is built using:

-- **Next.js**: React framework for the frontend
+- Next.js: React framework for the frontend
-- **TypeScript**: For type safety and code reliability
+- TypeScript: For type safety and code reliability
-- **TailwindCSS**: For styling the modern, glowing UI
+- TailwindCSS: For styling
-- **Framer Motion**: For smooth animations and transitions
+- Framer Motion: For animations and transitions
-- **Web Speech API**: For browser-based speech recognition
+- Web Speech API: For browser-based speech recognition
-- **Claude API**: For language detection, translation, clarification, and analysis
+- Claude API: For text clarification and analysis
-- **ElevenLabs API**: For high-quality text-to-speech
+- ElevenLabs API: For high-quality text-to-speech
-- **Whisper API**: For enhanced speech recognition
+- Whisper API: For enhanced speech recognition

 ## Project Structure